rishabhjoshi/rishabhjoshi.github.io.old/index.md

 <img class="profile-picture" src="dp2.jpg">

-Hi!
-I am a third year undergraduate student of B.E.
+Hey!
+I am Rishabh, and I'm a third year undergraduate student of B.E.
 Computer Science at [Birla Institute of Technology and Science, Pilani](http://www.bits-pilani.ac.in/pilani).
+I am broadly interested in theory and applications of Machine Learning.
-Currently I'm doing a few projects involving Machine Learning.
-I have also worked in fields like Cryptography and Application Development.
-I also regularly take part in sport programming (competitive programming) competitions ([spoj](http://www.spoj.com/users/rishabh__joshi), [codechef](http://www.codechef.com/users/rishabh__joshi)).
-I have also done projects on Robotics and IoT.
-I like to explore different fields and keep learning.
+More recently, I have been working on a few projects involving Sensor Fusion and basic Computer Vision techniques.
+I also regularly take part in sport programming (competitive programming) competitions ([spoj](http://www.spoj.com/users/rishabh__joshi), [codeforces](http://www.codeforces.com/profile/rishabhjoshi)).
+I have also done projects in the field of Robotics and IoT.
+I like to explore different fields and keep learning!

+I have also had the opportunity to work on some interesting problems at IIRS, ISRO (Indian Space Research Organization) and Samsung Research Institute, Bangalore.

 I'm very passionate to make a significant impact in the field of Computer Science.

-Apart from academics, I actively take part in extra curricular activities and various social events.
-I have taken part in an Indian Classical Instrumental Orchestra as a Hawaiin Guitarist.
-I have been on various treks in the Himalayas.
-I am an active member of 3 Clubs in my university and I believe that these activities serve as building blocks of personality development.
-I am also very active in social work and strongly believe that the greatest satisfaction lies in serving others.

-Some of my other interests are playing sports like badminton, football & tennis and touch-typing! (clocked 82wpm at [keyhero](http://keyhero.com/profile/rishabhjoshi)).

 ---

 ## Research Interest

-My research interests are mainly in the field of IoT and Machine Learning with a focus on applications of ML techniques to various domains including pervasive computing systems.
+My research interests are mainly in the field of Machine Learning and IoT with a focus on applications of ML techniques to various domains including pervasive computing systems.
-I also take deep interest in ANNs and Deep Learning and like understanding how such models work and mimic humans in cognitive tasks, especially those related to Vision.
-I love to take a multidisciplinary approach to every problem I face.
+Of late, I have also started taking interest in ANNs and Deep Neural Networks because of the intriguing way they work and mimic humans in cognitive tasks, especially those related to Vision and Language.

-I have worked on Wearables and IoT and I believe in the theory to make **my** world personalized to **me**!
 I believe that IoT devices and machines that mimic humans will be a starting step to make *my* world tuned to *my* needs and wishes.

 ---